 |Sample Letter Text||Up to 10,000 characters||

-For Campaigns that include a "Send Letter" Action, the sample letter is text that site visitors can typically edit and send to their lawmakers.
+For Campaigns that include a "Letter Desk" Action, the sample letter is text that site visitors can typically edit and send to their lawmakers.
 A good letter will explain the issue and the impact on key constituencies.
 It is helpful to include supporting facts with sources, like study data.
 Ideally there is a specific request of the lawmaker, such as to cosponsor or vote for a specific bill (with number) or to sign on to a letter.

 It is important to keep the tone constructive and positive-- in particular threats about withholding votes or fundraising are counterproductive with legislative staff.